bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 Let's look closely at the command above:

 * `bacalhau docker run`: call to bacalhau

 * `jsace/python-similar-movies`: the name and the tag of the docker image we are using

-* `-- python similar-movies.py`: execute the python script
+* `-- python similar-movies.py`: execute the Python script

 When a job is submitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.

 ### Running the Container with Custom Parameters

-To submit a Bacalhau job by running your container on bacalhau with custom parameters, run the following Bacalhau command:
+To submit a Bacalhau job by running your container on Bacalhau with custom parameters, run the following Bacalhau command:

 ```